-- 6.1.14.1 During a course of fire, if any competitor is unable to complete the event/detail due to a target shifting, a mechanical firearm malfunction, a stuck bullet or any other reason deemed reasonable by the Range Officer which prevent completion of the event, the competitor may complete the event under the supervision of the Range Officer after the cessation of the detail. - 6.1.14.2 All shots fired up to the time of the trouble, will stand as part of the competitor's official score. - 6.1.14.3 Another firearm of the same Class may be substituted if the preceeding firearm remains inoperative following attempts to rectify the trouble, and the claim for such was made immediately to the Range Officer.
+6.1.14.1 During a course of fire, if any competitor is unable to complete the event / detail due to a target shifting, a mechanical firearm malfunction, a stuck bullet or any other reason deemed reasonable by the RO which prevent completion of the event, the competitor may complete

+- 6.1.14.2 All shots fired up to the time of the trouble, will stand as part of the competitor's official score. - 6.1.14.3 Another firearm of the same Class may be substituted if the preceding firearm remains inoperative following attempts to rectify the trouble, and the claim for such was made immediately to the RO.